-My Colleague Nidish did write an article on How to get OnePlus One smartphone in India, and even I made an article on top 5 reasons why you should buy OnePlus One.
+My Colleague Nidish did write an article on How to get an OnePlus One smartphone in India, and even I made an article on the top 5 reasons why you should buy OnePlus One.
 With so much anticipation, OnePlus indeed came to the Indian market in partnership with Amazon; OnePlus One [64GB] was made official on Dec 2nd, 2014, for a price of Rs.
 21,999.
 The flagship killer has got some hefty specifications, but there was a catch in purchasing it, and I bet you remember how!
 Yup, we were only able to buy OnePlus One via invites, which were very similar to their global invite system.
 On the contrary, Xiaomi had also made its way to the Indian market, which launched its smartphones in partnership with Flipkart and sold in flash sales.

 The Invites System